Web-240-responsive-design-ks/7xx/README.md

 -added fir div
 -added app.js to append tree to body as well as randomize tree position reasonably -added fir styles to css file

+703-0
+-added mountian to the index file and a div inside.
+-added mountain styles to style.css to give shadow and colors
+- added randomize code for the mountain for app.js